Tethr and Awaken Intelligence join forces as Creovai

 Once you know your average Interaction Switch Score for all chats, you can dive deeper to answer other questions, such as:

-TTethr, using conversational AI, provides more than just the Interaction Switch Score.
-Additional information provided by Tethr about your chat metrics, and chatbot performance, can help shape your entire approach to digital customer service.
+Tethr, using conversational AI, provides more than just the Interaction Switch Score.
+Additional information provided by Tethr about your chat analytics, and chatbot performance, can help shape your entire approach to digital customer service.

 These include:

 Want to prepare your company for the future of chat?
-Download our ebook, which includes a breakdown between what basic chat analytics your chat provider often shows you and the complex conversation intelligence insights that Tethr provides.
+Download our eBook, which includes a breakdown between what basic chat analytics your chat provider often show you and the complex conversation intelligence insights that Tethr provides.